chetmancini/cascalog-doc/articles/guides.md

 ---
-title: "Project Name: all documentation guides"
+title: "Cascalog: documentation index"
 layout: article
 ---

 ## Guide list

-[Project Name documentation](https://github.com/clojurewerkz/) is organized as a number of guides, covering all kinds of topics.
+[Cascalog documentation](https://www.cascalog.org/) is organized as a number of guides, covering all kinds of topics.

 We recommend that you read these guides, if possible, in this order:

 ###  [Getting started](/articles/getting_started.html)

-An overview of Project Name with a quick tutorial that helps you to get started with it.
-It should take about 10 minutes to read and study the provided code examples
+An overview of Cascalog with a quick tutorial that helps you to get started with it.
+It should take about 10 minutes to read and try the provided code examples

 ### [Another Guide](/)